 For highly competitive swimming, the American Red Cross recommends that pool water should be between 77 and 82.4 degrees Fahrenheit.
 Not surprisingly, though, the younger the swimmer, the warmer the water should be.
 Take first-time swimmers, for example.
 Preschool-aged children should be learning to swim in water that’s between 88 and 94 degrees Fahrenheit, whereas children between the ages of 3 and 5 should be swimming in water that’s between 86 and 90 degrees Fahrenheit.
-A good rule to follow is that as the swimmer gets older, the pool’s temperature becomes cooler.
+A good rule to follow is that as the swimmer gets older, the pool temperature should become colder.

-Unheated pool temperatures are often dependant on many of the factors that we’ve already mentioned, such as the construction materials used to build your pool and the pool’s orientation to the sun.
+Without intervention, pool temperature depends on many previously-discussed factors, like the construction materials used to build your pool and the pool’s orientation to the sun.
 On any given day, your pool’s temperature can vary, rising and falling, depending on the time of day.
 If you don’t have a pool heater installed, it’s safe to assume that the temperature will drop at night after the water loses some of the heat it absorbed during the day.
 As you probably also expect, the mercury will rise again the following morning as the pool water reabsorbs that heat.
-Typically, water temperatures decline about 5 percent during overnight hours, on average.
+Typically, swimmping pool temperature can decline about 5 percent during overnight hours, on average.
 If you cover your pool, though, it’s possible to reduce that heat loss by 50 percent or more.

 Because we often compare water temperatures to its air temperature equivalent, 70 degrees doesn’t seem particularly cold, where in actuality, this water temperature has the potential to be incredibly dangerous.
 For starters, it’s already below the temperature threshold whereby breathing begins to be affected or difficult; most people begin to experience some difficulty while breathing when the water temperature is 77 degrees.
 And as the water’s temperature continues to fall, your breathing—or your ability to hold your breath—becomes increasingly more difficult.

 Although you may choose to not use your pool’s heater, most pools do have a heating system.
-While a heater is sometimes needed to maintain the recommended temperature for a pool, water that is too warm can also have negative effects on swimmers.
+While a heater is sometimes needed to maintain an ideal swimming pool temperature, water that is too warm can also have negative effects on swimmers.
 For starters, exposure to hot water can lead to dehydration, muscle cramps and overheating.
 That’s why experts urge individuals in hot tubs to stay in the water for only 10 to 15 minutes, or even less; the maximum safe water temperature for spas and hot tubs is 104 degrees Fahrenheit.
 The Red Cross also advises that women who are pregnant and children under five should not sit in a hot tub or spa.

 If you do decide to install a pool heater, there are a few options to consider, like deciding between a heat pump or a gas pool heater.
 Let’s discuss these two options in a little more detail.